iLVL-Key/FFXI/README.md

 Welcome to my FFXI Github!

-I have hundreds of hours into creating these addons and GearSwap files.
+I have put hundreds of hours into creating these addons and GearSwap files.

 Consider checking out one of my other projects, a product brand called Joke&Vogue.
 Aside from "regular" products, I have some that are FFXI-related that I think you may like.